DecisionToolkit/dsntk-rs/macros/README.md

 ## Overview

-Procedural and derive macros used by other components of [DSNTK](https://github.com/dsntk) project.
+Procedural and derive macros used by other components of [Decision Toolkit](https://github.com/dsntk) project.

 ## License